 Make an appointment

 In order to put in place support and adjustments (such as additional exam arrangements) you first must meet a disability advisor.
-The start of term is very busy, don’t leave it too late to make an appointment with us.
+We hold offer holder appointments every Thursday from 13.30.

 Adjustments and support